The New Orleans Jazz Vipers: Frenchmen Street's Swing Music

 Going!
 Going!
 Gone

-The New Orleans Jazz Vipers are a Swing music band with hard-driving acoustic rhythm, spirited New Orleans horns, and a punk sensibility.
+The New Orleans Jazz Vipers are a Hot Swing music band with hard-driving acoustic rhythm, spirited New Orleans horns, and a punk sensibility.

 Think Count Basie meets The Washboard Rhythm Kings with a little Fats Waller and Louis Armstrong.
 Much of the Vipers' unique sound comes from the absence of the drum kit; the tenacious rhythm is driven soundly by the guitar and upright bass.